sittingman/lending_repayment/README.md

 ### Conclusion

 - Lending Club has its own set of credit underwriting policy.
 Loan requests that didn't meet the policy were declined.
-Approved loans had an average of ~15%-18% of loan default rate, which is higher than residential and consumer loans default rates within the United States among similar period based on [FRB](https://www.federalreserve.gov/releases/chargeoff/delallsa.htm)
+Approved loans had an average of ~15%-18% of default rate, which is higher than residential and consumer loans default rates within the United States during periods based on [FRB](https://www.federalreserve.gov/releases/chargeoff/delallsa.htm)
 - Applying Logistic Regression algorithms as suggested by the above analysis will help Lending Club to identify ~9% of the high risks loans in advance.
 This enables Lending Club to monitor those loans and plan contingency to minimize loss should default happens.
-It helps Lending Club to lower its default rate as low as 6%, which is in line with the industry standard.
+It helps Lending Club to lower its overall default rate as low as 6%, which is more in line with the industry standard.
 - The model does introduce Type 2 error which may result in unnecessary efforts on monitoring misclassified high risks loans.
-Lending Club could prioritize efforts based on the loan amount.
-We will add loan amount as a new feature to evaluate if loan amount may impact paid off rate to reduce Type 2 error.
+Lending Club should prioritize efforts based on the loan amount.
+As a next step, we will add loan amount as a new feature to evaluate if loan amount may impact paid off rate to reduce Type 2 error.

 ### Further Improvements

-- Introduce categorical features into the model to access if we can seek further improvement on reducing Type 1 error.
+- Introduce categorical features and also loan amount into the model to access if we can obtain further improvement on reducing Type 1 error.
 - Cross-validation should be done in the form of Time Series Nested Cross-Validation to avoid contamination of time component on predicting results.
-For example, business cycles, which are time-sensitive, could impact the individuals' ability to pay off loans.
+For example, business cycles are time-sensitive and could impact the individuals' ability to pay off loans.
+The current validation methodology ignored the timing impacts.
 - Access 1-2 more classification models to have a broader measurement for model performance.
 I would consider Extreme Gradient Boosting and Support Vector Machines, for example.
 - Features engineering which includes clustering to capture potential patterns that were not captured by looking at one feature alone.
 - Run correlation test across features to confirm that features are independent of each other